 “When I discovered that I was being rewarded — by one of our leading Universities — for uplifting American morals, I confess I did despair.
 Subsequently, when I found the prize should really have been yours, but was withdrawn because your book (I quote from memory) had ‘offended a number of prominent persons in the Middle West,’ disgust was added to despair.”

 The Columbia University trustees praised The Age of Innocence for its “wholesome atmosphere of American life and the highest standard of American manners and manhood.”
 Several Pulitzer jury members protested in strongly worded articles featured in the New Republic.
 Wharton invited Sinclair Lewis to her home and they developed a budding friendship out of the ashes of the Pulitzer controversy.
 So much so, in fact, that Lewis dedicated his next book Babbit to Edith Wharton.
 It, too, would be nominated by the Pulitzer jury, but again overturned by the board of trustees.
-In 1926, Lewis finally won the Pulitzer for Arrowhead, but he declined the prize, noting his distaste for their employment of the word ‘wholesome.’
+In 1926, Lewis finally won the Pulitzer for Arrowhead, a convoluted satire of American medicine, but he declined the prize, noting his distaste for the Pulitzer Board’s employment of the word ‘wholesome.’
 Wharton and Lewis continued to correspond, but eventually their relationship soured.

-The Age of Innocence was made into a memorable film directed by Martin Scorsese and starring Daniel Day-Lewis, Michelle Pfeiffer, and Winona Ryder in 1993.
+The Age of Innocence was made into a memorable film in 1993 directed by Martin Scorsese and starring Daniel Day-Lewis, Michelle Pfeiffer, and Winona Ryder.
+To read my review of the film click here.

 I close with a passage from the final chapter of The Age of Innocence: